-Another school year is now in full swing.
-Parents and caregivers know that a new school year can be exciting and stressful at the same time.
+Parents and caregivers know that a new school year can be both exciting and stressful.
 Keeping a few key points in mind can help your student (and you!) make the most of your school community — and equip you with practical tips and tools to help.

-Regular heart-to-heart conversations can go a long way in helping your student feel confident and ready to take on classes, activities and new friendships.
-Talk to your student about what’s going well so far and what might need some attention.
+Regular heart-to-heart conversations can go a long way in helping your student feel confident and ready to take on classes, activities, and new friendships.
+Talk with your student about their goals for the school year.
+What areas are going well so far and what might need attention?

 Take time to ask them about their friends.
 Who makes them feel good, and who doesn’t?
-Help them strategize ways to build closer relationships with friends who make them feel good about themselves and to feel confident moving away from relationships with people who don’t.
+Help them strategize ways to build closer relationships with friends who make them feel good about themselves and to move away from relationships with people who don’t.
 Look for opportunities to help them broaden their horizons, strengthen their character and build resilience.

 7 Ways to Support Your Student